 Thinking about divergences in the future, there are two points that come to my mind, but both are not likely to be huge differentiators:

-- Taiwan Exposure: As I already discussed, the exposure to Taiwan is around 6 percentage points higher in SMH vs SOXX, so in the event of a conflict, SMH may underperform the SOXX slightly.
+- Taiwan Exposure: As I already discussed, the exposure to Taiwan is around 8 percentage points higher in SMH vs SOXX, so in the event of a conflict, SMH may underperform the SOXX slightly.
 But both ETFs (along with the market) are likely to get hammered anyways.

 Outlook for Semiconductor Stocks

 It’s always difficult to make short-term or even medium-term predictions on the direction of the market, so I will refrain from doing that here.
-What I will say however, for the reasons outlined in the section below, is that the long-term outlook for the semiconductor industry is solid.
+What I will say however, for the reasons outlined in the section further below, is that the long-term outlook for the semiconductor industry is solid.

 There are very few industries that consistently grow at this pace and therefore it makes sense for investors to have solid exposure to this industry.
 And especially now, when the market is in a correction, you can buy this sector at a very nice discount to its fair value!